My first 3 months at Adaptable

 My first client project was pair programming with Tom who is another engineer within the team.
 This allowed us to both bounce ideas off one another and in turn learn a thing or two.
 We had regular meetings, both in-person and via video call to make sure all the deliverables were on track and to review one another’s work from a technical point of view to help each other improve and grow where possible.

 I am happy to say that this project is now live with glowing feedback from the client, along with very positive early results for them from an ROI perspective.
-If you’d like to read more about this specific project an overview can be found on our website.
+If you’d like to read more about this specific project an overview can be found here.

 The next part of my adaptable journey was to begin learning a new programming language (React) which is used in our product projects.
 For this to be as successful as possible, Dan W our Product Engineer has taken me under his wing with a practical approach to learning.
 Rather than me just staring at a screen and going through endless training videos online, we have had regular touchpoints to discuss and plan the next steps in my learning.
 I have been tackling different phases of learning React with Dan W setting me different problems to analyse and solve that have real-world applications within a React product.